isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 :ref:`lease-reclamation` for more details about the lease reclamation process.

-Due to the above tradeoffs, we recommend that the FLQ allocator is selected consciously.
+Due to the above tradeoffs, we recommend that the FLQ allocator is selected only after careful consideration.
 The server puts no restrictions on the delegated prefix pool sizes used with the FLQ allocator.
 We recommend testing how long it takes for the server to load the pools before deploying the configuration using the FLQ allocator in production.
 We also recommend specifying some other allocator type in the global configuration settings and overriding this selection at the subnet or shared network level to use the FLQ allocator for selected subnets only.
 That way, when a new subnet is added without the allocator specification, the global setting is used, thus avoiding unnecessary impact on the server's startup time.

 Similarly to the random allocator, the FLQ allocator offers leases in random order, which makes it suitable for use with a shared lease database.